Things To Do

 Explore demographics in this area.

-The largest ethnic group in Kosovo, making up approximately 90% of the population.
+The largest ethnic group in Kosovo, making up approximately 90% of the population, with a rich cultural heritage.

-The second largest ethnic group, primarily found in northern regions and some enclaves.
+The second largest ethnic group, primarily residing in northern Kosovo, contributing to the country's cultural diversity.

 Popular Sports